-- chair meetings of the Board, and General Meetings of Guarantor Members - work with the Chief Executive to prepare for meetings of the Board, and General Meetings of Guarantor Members - ensure Committees and Working Groups of the Board are established and function to support the Board's roles and responsibilities, and fulfil their Terms of Reference - provide regular feedback to Directors about the performance of their roles and responsibilities - lead the recruitment process for the Chief Executive - establish a successful working relationship with the Chief Executive which results in meaningful, frequent exchange of information - conduct the annual appraisal of the Chief Executive and taking appropriate action as a result, including addressing development needs - represent the Company at meetings of Oxfam International's Board of Supervisors and its committees - ensure the Board is fully informed of and well-positioned to contribute to developments at Oxfam International, and - communicate relevant outcomes of Board deliberations to stakeholders.
+- chair meetings of the Board, and General Meetings of Guarantor Members - work with the Chief Executive to prepare for meetings of the Board, and General Meetings of Guarantor Members - ensure Committees and Working Groups of the Board are established and function to support the Board's roles and responsibilities, and fulfil their Terms of Reference - provide regular feedback to Directors about the performance of their roles and responsibilities - lead the recruitment process for the Chief Executive - establish a successful working relationship with the Chief Executive which results in meaningful, frequent exchange of information - conduct the annual appraisal of the Chief Executive taking appropriate action as a result of the performance review, including addressing development needs as required. - ensure the Board is fully informed of and well-positioned to contribute to developments at Oxfam International, and - communicate relevant outcomes of Board deliberations to stakeholders.